-Cross-locale adaptation is a process that copies translations from a parent locale to a child locale, allowing you to then adapt those translations to capture any regional differences and nuances.
+Cross-locale adaptation is a process that copies translations from a primary locale to a secondary locale, allowing you to then adapt those translations to capture any regional differences and nuances.

 This article covers: